How to Become a Book Editor in 2019: Everything You Need to Get Started

 Where to go for More Information

 If you’re interested in diving deeper into becoming an editor, there’s a well-reviewed, one-hour course on Udemy called “How to Become a Freelance Editor: Make Money Copy Editing.”
-It’s normally $79.99, and Udemy is know for running sales pretty regularly.
+It’s normally $79.99, and Udemy is known for running sales pretty regularly.
 If you’re looking for a next step, I’d encourage you to check it out.

 Quick Note: We are Udemy affiliates because we believe the platform has some great content at lower prices than most alternatives.